Stepped Care Model for Sexual Health

 8 ways how Stepped Care is changing the game

-1. Increases access to sex-positive and youth-friendly comprehensive sexuality education
+1. Increases access to youth-friendly comprehensive sexuality education

 2. Increases uptake of self-care products and health services